 The introduction of Mandatory Licencing came in 2016 through the Housing Act 2004.
 It applies to large houses of multiple occupation.
 The definition of a mandatory licence or property changed on the 1st October 2018 under the Deregulation Bill.
-(Please see previous article) – https://harringtonslettings.co.uk/deregulation-strikes-again/
+In addition, please see previous article – https://harringtonslettings.co.uk/deregulation-strikes-again/

 What is a House of Multiple Occupation?

 The new definition now states it is as follows: –